portsmouth/Trinity/README.md

 #### Technical details

  - As WebGL does not currently support writing to 3D textures from within fragment shaders, the 3D grid has to be represented via 2D textures.
    This is done similarly to the ["flat 3D textures"](https://dl.acm.org/doi/10.5555/844174.844189) of Harris et al (2003).
-See the comment [here](https://github.com/portsmouth/Trinity/blob/master/js/solver.js#L144) a detailed description of the scheme used.
+See the commentary [here](https://github.com/portsmouth/Trinity/blob/master/js/solver.js#L144) for a detailed description of the scheme used.
  - Pressure projection is rather simplistic and done via Jacobi iteration.
  - Colliders are currently assumed to be static (i.e. if the SDF is time-dependent, the velocity of the walls will not be transferred to the fluid).
  - Diffusion of the advected terms, as well as fluid viscosity, is ignored (as is common in CFD for graphics).
  - Neumann boundary conditions are applied at the edges of the grid (i.e. material flows freely out of these boundaries).
  - Trinity is named after the code name of the ["first nuclear weapon test"](https://en.wikipedia.org/wiki/Trinity_(nuclear_test))

-### Rendering

-For rendering, two color fields representing the density (extinction) and albedo of an absorbing/scattering/emitting medium (e.g dust or ink) are injected and passively advected.
-These are volume rendered via raymarching, assuming a single distance light (the "sun").
-The map from the temperature field to emission radiance (e.g. to simulate blackbody radiation) is provided by the user.

-The user-written <a href="#render">Render</a> program supplies the details of how temperature maps to emission, as well as the phase-function.

 ## Parameters